libra/website/docs/community/coding-guidelines.md

 Refer to the Libra Project License [LINK].
 ```

-A good example of README.md is `libra/network/README.md` which describes the networking crate.
+A good example of README.md is `libra/network/README.md` which describes the network crate.

 ## Code Suggestions

-Below are suggested best practices for a uniform codebase that will evolve and improve over time.
-We will be investigating what can be enforced by clippy, and will update this section in the future.
+In the following sections we have suggested some best practices for a uniform codebase.
+We will investigate and identify the practices that can be enforced using Clippy.
+This information will evolve and improve over time.

 ### Attributes

-Make sure to use the appropriate attributes for handling dead code:
+Use appropriate attributes for handling dead code:

 ```
 // For code that is intended for production usage in the future